Eddoe: Uses

 Eddoes make part of the generic classification cará or inhame of the Portuguese language which, beside taro, also includes root vegetables of the genera Alocasia and Dioscorea.
 They are the most commonly eaten inhames/carás in the states of São Paulo, Rio de Janeiro and Espírito Santo, as well as surrounding regions of all.
-They are also fairly common in Northeastern Brazil, where they might be called batata (literally "potato"), but less so than true yams of the genus Colocasia.
+They are also fairly common in Northeastern Brazil, where they might be called batata (literally "potato").
 According to Brazilian folk knowledge, the eddoes most appropriate to be cooked are those that are more deeply pink, or at least pinkish lavender, in the area where the leaves were cut.

 The 1889 book The Useful Native Plants of Australia records that C. antiquorum:

 is cultivated in most tropical countries, Egypt, India, etc., for the sake of its leaves, which when uncooked are acrid, but on boiling, the water being changed, they lose their acridity, and may be eaten as spinach."
 (Treasury of Botany) Acid fruits are added to assist the removal of the acridity.
 Hindoos [sic.] and Mahometans [sic.] are very fond of all parts of the plants of this genus."
 (Dymock.)
 "When the crop is gathered in Fiji," says Dr. Seemann (Flora Vtliensis), " the tops of the tubers are cut off and at once replanted.
 The young leaves may be eaten like spinach, but, like the root, they require to be well cooked in order to destroy the acridity peculiar to aroideous plants.
 The Fijians prefer eating the cooked Taro when cold; Europeans as a rule like it quite hot, and, if possible, roasted.
 A considerable number of varieties are known, some better adapted for puddings, some for bread, or simply for boiling or baking.
 The outer marks of distinction chiefly rest upon the different tinge observable in the corm, leaf, stalks, and ribs of the leaves - white, yellowish, purple."